svensMPG/DetectWindows/README.md

 # DetectWindows
 DetectWindows from point clouds of buildings from mobile mapping drives.
 HighRes point clouds are required, e.g. higher than what a Velodyne64 laser can achieve.
 However, the issue with the Velodyne scanners might not just be the lower resolution but the organized structure of the data that could lead to singularities (not confirmed, just an assumption).

+Detailed explaination of the steps of the method can be found in the following paper (in German):

+*Schneider, S., Coors, V. (2018).
+Automatische Extraktion von Fenstern in 3D Punktwolken mittels einer hierarchischen Methode.
+In T. P. Kersten, E. Gülch, J. Schiewe, T. H. Kolbe, & U. Stilla (Hrsg.), Wissenschaftlich-Technische Jahrestagung der DGPF und PFGK18 Tagung (pp. 559–572).
+Munich, Germany: Publikationen der DGPF.*

+**If you use this code for your work, please cite the work above.**

 ## Requirements
 The code was developed on a Ubunutu 16.04 system and has only be build and tested on this system.
 Theoretically, the could should be able to run on Windows, if all the dependencies are fulfilled - this was not tested.